About the program

 How much does it cost to attend?

-For more information regarding costs, bookings and funding, please contact us by calling 9899 7853 or emailing [email protected].
+For more information regarding costs, bookings and funding, please contact us by calling 9054 1996 or emailing firstname.lastname@example.org.
 Sessions can be funded using NDIS, a Chronic Disease Management plan (individual sessions) and private health insurance.